|

 say that “all creatures”, as in animals are good”.

-In my thinking, the last two translations would best fit since Paul
+In my thinking, the last two translations would best fit the point

-was constantly battling with those who believed that eating meat was
+constantly battling with those who believed that eating meat was wrong.

 is the case, whether creation or creatures, we know all things that God